3 Best CarFax Alternatives

 If you buy from a dealer, ask them to private the vehicle history report.
 Most of them provide it for free.

-And even if they don’t, and if you state that you will buy the car but want to see the history report first.
-The same goes for private party owners as well.
-The only concern is if the seller is honest or not.
+Even if they don’t, and if you state that you will buy the car but want to see the history report first, the same goes for private party owners as well.
+The only concern is whether the seller is honest.
 A history report provided by someone else can be easily faked, or items can be erased from the downloaded report.

 Which VIN History Report is Best to Use?